Flixbox/songseeker-card-generator/README.md

-# SongSeeker Card Generator
+# SongSeeker Card Generator - Extended Edition

-## Introduction
+An extended fork for the [SongSeeker project](https://github.com/andygruber/songseeker).

 The SongSeeker Card Generator is a Python script designed to create visual cards based on song data.
-This tool is part of the [SongSeeker project](https://github.com/andygruber/songseeker), a music guessing game.

 ## Features
 - Generate visual cards for songs.